kintone/js-sdk/packages/dts-gen/docs/maintenance-guide.md

 path of integration test which will be uploaded as kintone js customize file.
 You can run the test code as a kintone customize js customize code.

-`-u, --p, --host`:
+`-u, --p, --base-url`:

-username, password, host of kintone.
+username, password, base URL of kintone.